v-ladynev/fluent-hibernate/README.md

 #### @DiscriminatorColumn Name Generation

 Hibernate 5 doesn't use a naming strategy to generate such names, because of an issue.
-Hiibernate 5 generates "DTYPE" name for the discriminator column.
-Hibernate 4 uses `ImprovedNamingStrategy#columnName()` to convert "DTYPE" to "dtype".
+Hiibernate 5 generates `DTYPE` name for the discriminator column.
+Hibernate 4 uses `ImprovedNamingStrategy#columnName()` to convert `DTYPE` to `dtype`.
 You need to provide explicit names in such situation.

 #### @OrderColumn Name Generation